secretstartups/handbook/business-technology/data-team/platform/dbt-guide/index.html.md

 - All `{{ ref('...') }}` statements should be placed in CTEs at the top of the file.
 (Think of these as import statements.)
     - This does not imply all CTE's that have a `{{ ref('...') }}` should be `SELECT *` only.
 It is ok to do additional manipulations in a CTE with a `ref` if it makes sense for the model

 - If you want to separate out some complex SQL into a separate model, you absolutely should to keep things DRY and easier to understand.
-The config setting `materalized='ephemeral'` is one option which essentially treats the model like a CTE.
+The config setting `materialized='ephemeral'` is one option which essentially treats the model like a CTE.

 #### Model Configuration